peekknuf/reader-js/readme.md

 ## Why?

 I wanted a simple tool to help me read faster without the bloat of existing speed reading apps.
 This does exactly what I need and nothing more.
+Speed and simplicity were really the key factors, might add some QoL features later down the line.

 ## Usage